Electronic drum sets have come a very long way from the old awkward models of the 1980s.

 How can I connect my electronic drum set to amplifiers/speakers?

-You can connect these using an audio jack, which is generally inserted into the back of your drum module.
+You can generally connect these using a standard audio jack, which is generally inserted into the back of your drum module.

 So that is my buyer’s guide and a bunch of electronic drum set reviews to suit every price range, which should help you to decide on what to purchase within your needs and budget.